AuReMe/metage2metabo/docs/install.rst

 =============================

 To launch m2m in a cluster we use Singularity.
-First, we need to create the Singularity file locally.
+First, we need to create the Singularity image locally.
 But to use the image on the cluster, we have to put the cluster path in the Singularity recipe.
+So you have to replace '/external/folder/ptools' with the path where you want to put the ptools-local folder (which contains PGDB for Pathway-Tools).

-To create the image (using the Singularity file in the recipes folder):
+To create the image named m2m.sif (using the Singularity file in the recipes folder):

 .. code:: sh